dial2vincent/lab/content/aws.md

   - CI / CD pipeline
 - Repeat Do a project
 ## Tips and Resources
-- Join a community and read / ask question
+- Join a community and read/ask questions
   - AWS subreddit
   - AWS version of Stack Overflow
 - AWS Newsletters for staying current